Browser does not support script.

 If you think the exercise referral scheme can help you, then get in touch with our Student Wellbeing team, to discuss your overall current situation and gain support from them, while also asking for details to refer through to the exercise referral scheme.

-Neurodiverse (Autism, ADHD) periods at the gym – Every day between 8 and 9am the music will be turned down in the Stanley Matthews Sports Centre to allow for a more accommodating gym experience that some with Sensory needs may appreciate.
+Sensory Awareness periods at the gym – Every day between 8 and 9am the music will be turned down in the Stanley Matthews Sports Centre to allow for a more accommodating gym experience for members.

 WRAP is an optional wellbeing programme to promote healthier universities.
 WRAP is currently available to paramedic students but is being systematically rolled out across the whole University, so should be coming to your department soon.
 Want to find out more ?
 Work, Relax and Play (WRAP) (office.com)